Healthplan Spain

 10. Dominican Republic

-Half of these nationalities hail from Asia, reflecting strong interest from Russian, Chinese, Indian, Saudi, and Turkish applicants.
+Half of these nationalities originate from Asia, underscoring the strength of long-term demand from Russian, Chinese, Indian, Saudi and Turkish applicants.

 Post-Pandemic Shifts (2022–2024)